Paul’s Greeting to Timothy

 in Christ Jesus

-Grace, mercy, and peace
+Grace, mercy, and peace:

-from God the Father and Christ Jesus our Lord
+from God the Father and Christ Jesus our Lord:

 Faithfulness under Persecution

-with a clear conscience
+whom I serve with a clear conscience

 as did my forefathers

-I constantly remember you in my prayers
+as I constantly remember you night and day in my prayers

 I long to see you